exercism/v3/languages/csharp/exercises/concept/arrays/.docs/after.md

 Data structures that can hold zero or more elements are known as _collections_.
 An **array** is a collection that has a fixed size and whose elements must all be of the same type.
-Elements can be assigned to an array or retrieved from it using an index, with the first element's index being zero:
+Elements can be assigned to an array or retrieved from it using an index.
+C# arrays are zero-based, meaning that the first element's index is always zero:

 ```csharp
 // Declare array with explicit size (size is 2)